stellarsunset/netcdf-cli/README.md

 ### Build

 - Activate GraalVM with [SDKMAN](https://sdkman.io/) `sdk use java 21.0.2-graalce` before building
-- Run `just make` to build the `netcdf` binary and copy it into the root directory of the project
+- Run `just make` to build the `netcdf` binary and copy it into the `./bin` directory of the project